pu2clr/SI4735/README.md

 ## API Documentation

-This library has tow documentation sources.
-A [legacy documentation](https://github.com/pu2clr/SI4735/blob/master/extras/apidoc/api_pu2clr_si47xx.md) and one generated automatically by Doxygen tools.
+This library has tow documentation sources: A [legacy documentation](https://github.com/pu2clr/SI4735/blob/master/extras/apidoc/api_pu2clr_si47xx.md) and one documentation generated automatically by Doxygen tools.
 The [Legacy Documentation](https://github.com/pu2clr/SI4735/blob/master/extras/apidoc/api_pu2clr_si47xx.md) style may not be updated frequently.

 [Doxygen](http://www.doxygen.nl/index.html) is a tools that can generate documentation from source code.
 This tools help the development team to keep the documentation updated.